centreon/centreon-documentation/cloud/installation/poller-troubleshoot.md

 cat /var/lib/centreon-engine/*-module-stats.json
 ```

-> Node: This file is a UNIX pipe file and is only accessible when the **centengine** service is running.
+> Note: This file is a UNIX pipe file and is only accessible when the **centengine** service is running.

 If all troubleshooting steps have failed, contact [our support team](https://support.centreon.com/hc/en-us).